apache/flink/docs/content/docs/ops/state/state_backends.md

 ## Configuring a State Backend

 The default state backend, if you specify nothing, is the jobmanager.
-If you wish to establish a different default for all jobs on your cluster, you can do so by defining a new default state backend in **flink-conf.yaml**.
+If you wish to establish a different default for all jobs on your cluster, you can do so by defining a new default state backend in [**Flink configuration file**]({{< ref "docs/deployment/config#flink-configuration-file" >}}).
 The default state backend can be overridden on a per-job basis, as shown below.

 ### Setting the Per-job State Backend